arumie/performant-rag-demo/README.md

 ## Installation

-This project uses [astral/uv](https://docs.astral.sh/uv/) for managing the project Run the following command to install the required packages:
+This project uses [astral/uv](https://docs.astral.sh/uv/) for managing the project.
+See [their documentation](https://docs.astral.sh/uv/getting-started/installation/) for instructions on how to install `uv`.

+Run the following command to install the required packages:

 ```bash